sharvanath/kromium/README.md

 ## What is Kromium?

 Kromium is a no-code bulk file copy/transformation tool.
 The pipeline is a linear chain of transformations and is expressed using simple CUE[https://cuelang.org/] based configs.
-Each transform is independant and every run of the pipeline is idempotent.
+Each transform is a stateless function and every run of the pipeline is idempotent.
 Kromium is designed for simplicity and ease of use.
 A simple configuration example is the following:

 ```
 {